-- Tuna should be cleaned, eviscerated, rinsed and put on ice or refrigerated no longer than 2 hours after catching.
+- Salmon should be cleaned, eviscerated, rinsed and put on ice or refrigerated no longer than 2 hours after catching.

-- Wash tuna again, ensuring all blood is removed.
+- Wash salmon again, ensuring all blood is removed.

-- Refrigerate tuna until ready to pack in jars.
-If using herbs (fresh only,) wrap the herbs with the tuna in plastic and refrigerate overnight.
+- Refrigerate salmon until ready to pack in jars.
+If using herbs (fresh only,) wrap the herbs with the salmon in plastic and refrigerate overnight.
 REMOVE the herbs before canning as the flavor will become too intense during the canning process.

 These instructions are adapted from the United States Department of Agriculture's Complete Guide to Home Canning.